clj love where you live stamp clj love where you live stamp

 6:10 pm

 Put out the drinks.
-If you’re not serving wine-drinkers, make sure there are several bottles of red and wine sparkling cider.
+If you’re not serving wine-drinkers, make sure there are several bottles of red and white sparkling cider.
 (Ice buckets for the white.)
 I always stock as many bottles as there are people coming because I want everyone to hang out for a long time and help themselves to all of the refills their hearts desire.

 6:40 pm